bjnortier/shapesmith/README.md

 # Shapesmith.next

-Welcome to Shapesmith.next, the next generation implementation of Shapesmith.
+Welcome to Shapesmith.

-You can find the original, stable, version at [http://github.com/bjnortier/shapesmith](http://github.com/bjnortier/shapesmith)

-## What is Shapesmith?

-Shapemsith is a:
+Shapemsith is an:

  * HTML5
  * Open Source
  * Parametric